Is making a covert recording in the workplace sufficiently serious to justify disciplinary action or even instant dismissal?

-Gross misconduct is an act so serious that it justifies summary dismissal of an employee for a first offence, that is, dismissal without pay or pay in lieu of notice.
+Gross misconduct is an act so serious that it justifies summary dismissal of an employee for a first offence, that is, dismissal without notice or pay in lieu of notice.
 Broadly speaking, the act must be one that irreparably damages the relationship of trust and confidence between the employer and employee, thereby making the working relationship impossible to continue.

-Examples of gross misconduct typically include things like physical violence, theft or fraud, misuse of property or serious insubordination.
+Examples of gross misconduct typically include physical violence, theft or fraud, misuse of property or serious insubordination.
 However, what constitutes gross misconduct can often depend upon the context in which the conduct occurs.
 Your workplace might even have its own policy or rules, with specific prohibitions against certain types of misconduct.

 In relation to secret or covert recordings at work, in the absence of any express prohibition against recording a meeting or other matter at work without your employer’s permission, whether or not this amounts to conduct so serious as to justify instant dismissal will depend upon the facts and circumstances of each case.